 Attachment parenting is not permissive parenting.
-It is not about abdicating authority as a parent, but about responding to the legitimate biological needs of a baby.
+It is not about abdicating authority as a parent, but rather, it’s about responding to the legitimate biological needs of a baby.
 It is firmly based in the sciences of anthropology and psychology and specifically on the theory of attachment.

 THE THEORY OF ATTACHMENT